chatmail/relay/docs/DOCKER_INSTALLATION_EN.md

 8. After installation is complete, you can open `https://<your_domain_name>` in your browser.

+9. To send messages to other chatmail relays, you need to set additional DNS records.
+   Run `docker exec chatmail scripts/cmdeploy.sh dns --ssh-host localhost` to see recommended DNS records and check whether they are correct.

 ## Using custom files

 When using Docker, you can apply modified configuration files to make the installation more personalized.
 This is usually needed for the `www/src` section so that the Chatmail landing page is customized to your taste, but it can be used for any other cases as well.